tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Hello?”

-“Puipui!
+“Pui Pui!
 I need to talk to Wuffle!”

 “Well, well, well!
 What have you done to earn a phone from His Royal Majesty, eh?” asked the hedgehog.

 “No time for jokes!
 I need Wuffle”

-“I don’t think Wuffle would want to chat with someone who’s so rude…” Puipui spoke with a yawn.
+“I don’t think Wuffle would want to chat with someone who’s so rude…” Pui Pui spoke with a yawn.
 “You didn’t even use the Magic Word!”

 Foxxo felt like a steam was about to shoot from his ears.

-“Fine…Puipui, may I PLEASE speak to Wuffle!?” he asked through a gritted teeth.
+“Fine… Pui Pui, may I PLEASE speak to Wuffle!?” he asked through a gritted teeth.

 “Well, since you asked so politely, why not?”
-Puipui chuckled, handing the phone to his friend.
+Pui Pui chuckled, handing the phone to his friend.

 Soon, the welcome voice of Wuffle was on the line.